Student Code of Conduct

 5.4 Failure to respond to notices delivered via Item 5.2 shall constitute a separate violation of this Code.
 Failure of the accused student to respond to the initiation of charges or schedule a procedural interview shall in no way prevent the University from scheduling and conducting a University Hearing Board hearing or a Disciplinary Conference with the Hearing Officer in the absence of the accused student.

-5.5 The Director of Student Life may bar or cancel the enrollment of a student who fails to comply with notices sent in accordance with Item 5.2.
+5.5 The Senior Director of Student Life may bar or cancel the enrollment of a student who fails to comply with notices sent in accordance with Item 5.2.

 6. Procedural Interview